kandersolar/pvlib-python/paper/2023/paper.md

 model implementations, pvlib python provides high-level constructs that chain these models together like building blocks to form complete "weather-to-power" phovoltaic system models.
-It also provides functions to fetch and import weather datasets useful for PV modeling.
+It also provides functions to fetch and import a wide variety of weather datasets useful for PV modeling.

-Unlike other popular software for PV modeling, pvlib python has the benefit of integrating natively with a general-purpose programming language (Python).
-In addition to being more flexible and powerful than a traditional graphical user interface, pvlib python's interface as a programming library allows it to be combined with other Python packages.
-This enables integration with database query, data manipulation, numerical optimization, plotting, and reporting packages, to name just a few.

 pvlib python has been developed since 2015 and follows modern best practices for open-source python software, with comprehensive automated testing, standards-based packaging, and semantic versioning.
-Its emphasis on re-use, community, transparency, and peer review has lead to its widespread adoption across the PV field [@Stein2022].
+Its source code is developed openly on GitHub and releases are distributed via the Python Package Index (PyPI) and the conda-forge repository.  pvlib python's source code is made freely available under the permissive BSD-3 license.

 Here we present an update on pvlib python describing capability and community development since our 2018 publication [@pvlibjoss2018].